JupiterOne/.github/.github/actions/microrepo/version-docker/README.md

-# Micro Repo - Version Non NPM
+# Micro Repo - Version Docker

 This [composite action](./action.yml) is responsible for versioning docker, as in non-npm, packages.
 This action will create a new commit with the updated